 The governors will ensure that funds are set aside to develop resources in curriculum areas.
-In addition, the governors will ensure that staff are kept fully up to date about SEN D issues and undertake training.
-The SENDCo regularly attends LEA cluster meetings to be kept fully up to date about SEND issues and to undertake LEA training through the Lancashire Inclusion Service.
-The SENDCo also attends local school cluster meetings to share experiences, resources and new initiatives.
+In addition, the governors will ensure that staff are kept fully up to date about SEND issues and undertake training.
+The SENDCo regularly attends professional development to be kept fully up to date with SEND.
+The SENDCo also attends local school cluster meetings to share experiences, resources and new initiatives within the local school community.